Image Fusion via Vision-Language Model: Method

 Brief and detailed workflows of our FILM paradigm are illustrated in \cref{fig:Workflow,fig:Workflow2}.
-The algorithm is segmented into three components: \textit{text feature fusion}, \textit{language-guided vision feature fusion}, and \textit{vision feature decoding}, corresponding to the first, second, and third columns of \cref{fig:Workflow2}, and denoted as $\mathcal{T}(\cdot)$, $\mathcal{V}(\cdot)$, and $\mathcal{D}(\cdot)$, respectively.
-Specifically, the FILM algorithm takes two source images $\{I_1,I_2\}$ as input, which are initially processed by the \textit{text feature fusion} component $\mathcal{T}$.
-This component encompasses generating prompts from image caption, dense caption, and Segment Anything, to produce textual descriptions via ChatGPT.
-The captions were encoded via the text encoder of BLIP2 \cite{DBLP:conf/icml/0008LSH23}, and subsequently fused them.
+FILM is segmented into three components: \textit{text feature fusion}, \textit{language-guided vision feature fusion}, and \textit{vision feature decoding}, corresponding to the first, second, and third columns of \cref{fig:Workflow2}, and denoted as $\mathcal{T}(\cdot)$, $\mathcal{V}(\cdot)$, and $\mathcal{D}(\cdot)$, respectively.
+Specifically, our FILM algorithm takes two source images $\{I_1,I_2\}$ as input, which are initially processed by the \textit{text feature fusion} component $\mathcal{T}$.
+This component encompasses generating prompts from image caption \cite{DBLP:conf/icml/0008LSH23}, dense caption \cite{nguyen2022grit}, and Segment Anything \cite{Kirillov_2023_ICCV}, to produce textual descriptions via ChatGPT \cite{chatgpt}.
+The descriptions are encoded via the text encoder of BLIP2 \cite{DBLP:conf/icml/0008LSH23}, and the text features are subsequently fused.
 The \textit{language-guided vision feature fusion} component $\mathcal{V}$ then utilizes the fused text features to guide the extraction of visual features from the source images using cross-attention.
 This process identifies and integrates the salient aspects and advantages to be incorporated into the fused image.
-Finally, the fused result $F$ is output by the \textit{vision feature decoding} component $\mathcal{D}$, which decodes the fused vision features into an image.
+Finally, the fusion result $F$ is output by the \textit{vision feature decoding} component $\mathcal{D}$, which decodes the fused vision features into an image.
 Each component's details will be elaborated upon separately.
-For more detailed explanations of the network architecture, please refer to the supplementary material due to space constraints.